-Term Definition Family Share The amount a family is expected to contribute in co-payments to the cost child care services.
-The amount a family is expected to contribute in co-payments to the cost of child care services.
-License Exempt Child Care exempt providers are not required under applicable State laws obtain licensure from DHS but must meet the capacity requirements.
-License exempt providers are not required under applicable State laws to obtain licensure from DHS but must meet the capacity requirements.
-License exempt providers are only approved in CCAP if they have a CCAP- License Provider ID The number printed on the lower left corner of a program's DHS child care license Pending Certificate Number The unique number that is given to a parent who applies for CCAP benefits to has not yet been authorized (approved).
+Term Definition Family Share The amount a family is expected to contribute in co-payments to the cost of child care services.
+License Exempt Child Care A relative of a family eligible for CCAP that is providing child care in the home of either the child or the provider (not to exceed six [6] related children) and who does not live in the same residence as the child(ren).
+License-exempt providers must be successfully screened by the DHS and determined eligible to participate in the CCAP. - License exempt providers are not required under applicable State laws to obtain licensure from DHS but must meet the capacity requirements. - License exempt providers are only approved in CCAP if they have a CCAP-pending or eligible child already in their care.
+License Provider ID The number printed on the lower left corner of a program's DHS child care license Pending Certificate Number The unique number that is given to a parent who applies for CCAP benefits but has not yet been authorized (approved).
 Child care providers can use this number to enroll a child for care prior to eligibility being established.
-However the child is later deemed ineligible, the state is not responsible for the payment made during the time a pending certificate number is used.
+However, if the child is later deemed ineligible, the state is not responsible for the payments made during the time a pending certificate number is used.

 Term Definition Provider Name Legal name of the person or name of the organization providing child care.
-Relationship When you enroll a child, you will be asked if you are related to the child in your care.
-Licensed CCAP providers cannot provide care for their own children.
-License exempt providers must have a relationship of acceptable degree (see definition of relative) to the child for whom they are providing care.
+Relationship When you enroll a child, you will be asked if you are related to the child in your care. - Licensed CCAP providers cannot provide care for their own children. - License exempt providers must have a relationship of acceptable degree (see definition of relative) to the child for whom they are providing care.
 Relative As pertains to licensed exempt providers, a relative is an individual at least eighteen (18) years old who is the grandparent, great-grandparent, aunt/uncle, or sibling not living in the same home as the child receiving care.
 The status of relative is established by blood, marriage, or court decree.
 Star Rating The BrightStars rating, also referred to as a Star Rating, determines the provider's CCAP reimbursement rate.
 As a provider increases quality along the Quality Rating and Improvement System (QRIS), they are eligible to receive an increased CCAP reimbursement rate.
 Payment rates can be found on the DHS website.
 Start Time The time of day a child arrives to the provider.
-Must be recorded on a d Taxpayer Identification Number Number used by the Internal Revenue Service (IRS) to confirm identity on tax returns.
+Must be recorded on a daily basis.
+Taxpayer Identification Number Number used by the Internal Revenue Service (IRS) to confirm identity on tax returns.
 Center-based providers use their Employer Identification Number (FEIN), and family child care providers may either use an FEIN or their Social Security Number (SSN).
 Tiered Reimbursement Rates CCAP reimbursement rates are tiered according to a program's quality rating with Rhode Island's QRIS, BrightStars.
 Programs demonstrating higher quality indicators receive a higher quality rating which correlates to a higher reimbursement rate.